RubySteps/21-day-challenge/2_adventures/001/jbrains/11/README.md

 1. Draw a bigger (2n+1)-by-(2n+1) grid with the origin in the center.

 I have one design constraint: I want the grid panel (or whatever Gtk calls it) implemented in its own module (not necessarily `module`) with as little dependency on its context as possible.
 In other words, I want to be able to embed the grid panel wherever I want.

+# The Result

+First, I figured out how to flip the color of a square on its own thread while the GTK Main Loop is running.

+<iframe src="https://www.youtube.com/embed/IyYna88Tnak" frameborder="0" allowfullscreen></iframe>